amoss/slideskokaren/README.md

 support files necessary.
 The folder can simply be copied onto a server that simply exports part of the file-system (e.g.
 Apache).
 Examples of use within twisted will follow later.

+## Dependencies

+The only dependency should be docutils for the RST parser.
+Install using your favourite Python package manager, e.g. `pip install docutils`.

+I left the logo out of the distribution ('tis not my copyright to share) - the standard copy is white on transparent, just overwrite the support/logo.svg with the correct file.